nilsreichardt/CenterGuessr/README.md

 npm run dev
 ```

-This command will start the website's development server.
+This command will start the game's development server.

-### 7. View the Website
+### 7. View the Game

-Finally, open your web browser and visit `localhost:3000` to view the website.
+Finally, open your web browser and visit `localhost:3000` to view the game.

 That's it!
-You've successfully set up and run the website on your local machine.
+You've successfully set up and run the game on your local machine.

 # Next steps